 I really enjoyed processing this image, and loaded it into nova.astronomy.net to be annotated.
 As you can see, my photo includes NGC 3293, NGC 3324 in the frame as well.
 This website is a great way to annotate your own astrophotography images online).

 A drone shot of our resort from the beach.

 I would have loved to capture more data on the Carina Nebula, and attempted to capture images of more southern targets like the Centaurus A galaxy.
 However, I left my new bride in the hotel room during these ventures, and she was very patient and understanding to give me the time I had.

 I witnessed the Southern Cross, Carina, Canopus, and much further into the southern night sky than ever before.
 I could hear the white-faced monkeys in the forest as my camera collected each exposure on the Carina Nebula.
 I stood alone in a field of grass in the dark while the rest of the guests slept or tied one on at the bar.

 Deep sky astrophotography from Costa Rica in early March presents the best of two hemispheres, from Orion to the Carina Nebula.
-If you are planning on travelling to Costa Rica in the future, I highly suggest that you don’t forget to pack your telescope.
+If you are planning on traveling to Costa Rica in the future, I highly suggest that you don’t forget to pack your telescope.